 I do not have a place within my own culture and native language.
 English does not have a pronoun for people who exist in the intersex space (neither male nor female).
 I cannot make plane reservations, apply for a passport, or hold a driver’s license without declaring myself either male or female.
 I am considered an abnormal human being with a genetic disorder, not a complete being in and of myself.

 Enough is enough!
-I’ve had six pharmaceutical sex changes, without informed consent; all without psychiatric care that is requisite for transgendered people.
+I’ve had six pharmaceutical sex changes without informed consent, all without psychiatric care that is requisite for transgendered people.
 Please set us free from this medical nightmare.
 Leave us alone to grow and mature as the mythical beings we are.

 Allowing my fractured self to heal has been an infinitely tortuous and rewarding journey of self–discovery and self–acceptance in which I have struggled to reclaim the self that society rejected and sought to obliterate.
 Part of the struggle is finding physicians and therapists who can help me integrate my fractured parts into a coherent whole.

 Like many trauma survivors, I have a hard time trusting.
-Sharing mythological and spiritual components of my journey, stepping into my place of authentic belonging, and coming out as hermaphrodite in a culture where the emerging realization of non-binary identity challenges longstanding social norms requires a profound trust in the process as I work through internal and external barriers to self–acceptance.
+Sharing mythological and spiritual components of my journey, stepping into my place of authentic belonging, and coming out as a hermaphrodite in a culture where the emerging realization of non-binary identity challenges longstanding social norms requires a profound trust in the process as I work through internal and external barriers to self–acceptance.